Julie Carp: Reception

 A columnist for the Daily Mirror opined that Julie "is not everyone’s cup of tea" because she has a habit of talking too much.
 She owns a "wacky wardrobe" complete with a "ditsy demeanour".
 They added that people would not normally think that this "chatterbox" is considered as a "sex symbol".
 The Daily Star's Peter Dyke and Katie Begley said that Julie is just "wacky".
 Kate Woodward of Inside Soap said that Julie was an unsung character that made the year 2010 in soap opera, "a joy to watch".

 Kris Green of Digital Spy said that he was taken aback by the "standout performances" during the revelation that Colin was Julie's father.
 He added that Cavanagh and Duce's "outstanding performances" made "compelling viewing".
 A columnist for Holy Soap said Julie's most memorable moment was discovering that Colin was her father.

 Inside Soap's Woodward later said that Julie had "been on the shelf for so long she was in danger of hitting her sell-by date".
 She hoped that Julie would stay with Brian because they had "the makings of a classic couple".
 A fellow columnist for the magazine said that after "months of mixed messages and ruined chances", they did not think Julie and her "Mr Darcy in a cardigan" would ever get together.
+Chloe Timms from the magazine praised Julie's return stating "she's brought us joy with her cheekiness, and we loved her trying to set Todd up!"